 This has a side depth gauge to help you plant each specific bulb at the perfect depth.
 It can also be used for bedding plants, and is easy to use even in harder ground.

-This bulb planter is constructed to very high standards and comes with a 10 year guarantee for peace of mind.
+This bulb planter is constructed to very high standards.

 Spear & Jackson Stainless Steel Bulb Planter Review

 The Spear & Jackson Stainless Steel Bulb Planter is an excellent value planter, with the stainless steel body ensuring it lasts year after year.
 It has a spring loaded adjustable handle for easier release of soil during use, saving you both time and effort.

 This brilliant bulb planter comes with a depth measuring aid to make planting even easier.
 All you need to do is push into the soil, twist and withdraw.
 Then plant the bulb and squeeze the spring loaded handle to release the soil.
 It’s perfect for those who enjoy gardening but may not have the time or mobility to dig holes.